Agriculture in India: Productivity

 Although India has attained self-sufficiency in food staples, the productivity of its farms is below that of Brazil, the United States, France and other nations.
 Indian wheat farms, for example, produce about a third of the wheat per hectare per year compared to farms in France.
 Rice productivity in India was less than half that of China.
 Other staples productivity in India is similarly low.
 Indian total factor productivity growth remains below 2% per annum; in contrast, China's total factor productivity growths is about 6% per annum, even though China also has smallholding farmers.
 Several studies suggest India could eradicate its hunger and malnutrition and be a major source of food for the world by achieving productivity comparable with other countries.

 By contrast, Indian farms in some regions post the best yields, for sugarcane, cassava and tea crops.

 Crop yields vary significantly between Indian states.
-Some states produce two to three times more grain per acre than others.
+Some states produce two to three times more grain per hectare than others.

 As the map shows, the traditional regions of high agricultural productivity in India are the north west (Punjab, Haryana and Western Uttar Pradesh), coastal districts on both coasts, West Bengal and Tamil Nadu.
 In recent years, the states of Madhya Pradesh, Jharkhand, Chhattisgarh in central India and Gujarat in the west have shown rapid agricultural growth.

 The table compares the statewide average yields for a few major agricultural crops in India, for 2001–2002.